nervosnetwork/docs/docs/getting-started/interact.md

 ### Installation
 First please refer the [Ruby official guidance](https://www.ruby-lang.org/en/downloads/) for installing the latest version of Ruby.

-Insatll bundler in case you have not installed it yet:
+Install bundler in case you have not installed it yet:
 ```shell
 $ gem install bundler
 ```